EvaLicousDev/3DWorldCreationWithComputerVisionAndUnreal/README.md

 each generated world to be unique.

 The concepts used in this procet are transferable to other similar projects.
-Real-world cenarios include prototyping for games or visualising worlds for story telling purposes.
+Real-world scenarios include prototyping for games or visualising worlds for story telling purposes.

 Heads up: While the code has been optimised for performance, this is not a light weight